AryanSaraf/enhanced-snakes-and-ladders/README.md

   - Add it to the Java `CLASSPATH` or specify it in the `-classpath` or `-cp` option (as shown).
   - Add it to your `pom.xml` file if you're using Maven.
   - Add it to your `build.gradle` file if you're using Gradle.
-  - Add it to `External dependencies` or a similar category on your IDE of choice.
+  - Add it to "External dependencies" or a similar category on your IDE of choice.
 ## How to play
 - Clone this repository.
 ```bash